fastify/fastify-vite/README.md

 You can guess the `createApp` value collected from the first argument passed to `createRenderFunction()` is coming from `client/index.js`.
 It proceeds to use that to create a new instance of your app, in this case, the root React component, and pass it to `renderToString()` from `react-dom/server`.

-A string with a the server-side renderer HTML fragment for your React component is produced by `renderToString()`, and then returned in an object as `element`.
-The only thing left to do in this example is manually specifying a route to call `reply.render()` from, but we also need `reply.html()`:
+A string with a the server-side renderered HTML fragment for your React component is produced by `renderToString()`, and then returned in an object as `element`.
+The only thing left to do in this example is manually specifying a route to call `reply.render()` from, but we also need to call `reply.html()`:

 ```js
 server.get('/', (req, reply) => {